hidnasio/ember-montevideo-setup-demo/README.md

 * In heroku go to **App Resources -> Papertrail -> Events**

-In the search add `Slug compilation failed` and click `Save Search`.
-Save the search and create an Alert.
+In the search add `Slug compilation failed` and click `Save Search And Add Alert`.
+Configure the Alert

 ## Tajpado